openaq/aqi-hub/docs/indices/india.md

 breakpointsTable(data)
 ```

 Note: Adapted from “About National Air Quality Index” (n.d.), [https://cpcb.nic.in/displaypdf.php?id=bmF0aW9uYWwtYWlyLXF1YWxpdHktaW5kZXgvQWJvdXRfQVFJLnBkZg==](https://cpcb.nic.in/displaypdf.php?id=bmF0aW9uYWwtYWlyLXF1YWxpdHktaW5kZXgvQWJvdXRfQVFJLnBkZg==) [^4].
 Accessed 16 Aug.
 2024.

-Particulate matter, SO2, NO2, Ammonia and lead are all calculated from 24-hour averages: this can be a natural day 24-hour period or a running 24 hour period [^2].
-Ozone and Carbon Monoxide are calculated from 8 hour averages: this can be an 8 hour daytime period, roughly 09:00-17:00.
-When the 8 hour average of O<sub>3</sub> exceeds 208 ug/m<sup>3</sup>, the 1 hour average value is used instead.
+Particulate matter, SO<sub>2</sub>, NO<sub>2</sub>, Ammonia and lead are all calculated from 24-hour averages: this can be a natural day 24-hour period or a running 24 hour period [^2].
+O<sub>3</sub> and CO are calculated from 8-hour averages: this can be an 8-hour daytime period, roughly 09:00-17:00.
+When the 8-hour average of O<sub>3</sub> exceeds 208 µg/m<sup>3</sup>, the 1 hour average value is used instead.
 For 24-hour averaging periods 16 hours of valid data must be present or else the 24-hour is not considered valid and representative.

-The India AQI uses a piecewise linear function to convert concentration values to sub-index values based on the breakpoints defined above.The piecewise linear function is defined as:
+The India AQI uses a piecewise linear function to convert concentration values to sub-index values based on the breakpoints defined above.
+The piecewise linear function is defined as:

 ```js
 import {piecewiseLatexDoc} from '../components/piecewise.js';